 |Expansion:||Barbarian Invasion, Alexander|

-The list wouldn’t be complete without Rome: Total War, which is considered by many fans of the Total War series, as the best title of the entire franchise, as well as probably the best strategy game of all time, even despite its outdated graphics.
+The list wouldn’t be complete without Rome: Total War, which is considered by many fans of the Total War series to be the best title of the entire franchise, as well as probably the best strategy game of all time, even despite its outdated graphics.

 The title itself takes the player to the times of the Roman Republic and Roman Empire and sets the goal of conquering the whole Rome as the leader of one of the great Roman houses.
 Besides the main campaign, the game also offers few challenging, historical scenarios, like Battle of Gergovia and Battle of Raphia.